-For example, for a $2^3$ design you cannot specify a design arranged in 8 blocks (NBLOCKS=8).
+For example, you cannot specify a design arranged in 8 blocks (NBLOCKS=8) for a 2^3 design.
 Likewise, you cannot construct a design with block size greater than 8 (SIZE=8).

 • If you use NBLKFACS=s, the value of s can be no greater than the number of run-indexing factors, which give the number of runs needed to index the design.
-For details, see "Types of Factors" on page 680 and "Theory of Orthogonal Designs" on page 691.
+For more information, see the sections "Types of Factors" on page 646 and "Theory of Orthogonal Designs" on page 641.